These spicy baked Nacho Kale Chips will satisfy your craving for a crunchy snack. They keep for a week.

 I can't get enough kale chips lately.
 I have been on a roll trying out new flavors.

-Wash and dry the kale.
-Remove the stems and break into pieces.
+- Wash and dry the kale.
+Remove the stems and break them into pieces.

 Should I Remove The Stems?

 Yes, you'll want to remove the stems, including the center rib.
 They are tough and chewy.

 Using a knife, cut right next to the stem on both sides.
 You can also hold the leaf in your hand and strip the leaves off away from you.

 You can use any variety of kale you want.
 I prefer any of the curly varieties.